franciscoprin/parrot-project/infrastructure/components/terraform/ecr/README.md

 ### ECR Component

 This module creates Amazon ECR repositories and an IAM role that will be assumed by GitHub Actions for pushing images to the repositories.
+This also read from or depends on the [github-oidc-provider component output](../github-oidc-provider/README.md).

 ### References